 The Sector Grant for capacity building is intended to support the efforts of the Federated States of Micronesia to build effective, accountable, and transparent national and local government and other public sector institutions and systems.
-Priority should be given to improving economic planning, financial management, auditing, law enforcement, immigration controls, the judiciary, and the compilation and analysis of appropriate statistical indicators with the goal of ensuring that essential functions can be carried out and that essential positions are filled with qualified personnel.
+Priority is given to improving economic planning, financial management, auditing, law enforcement, immigration controls, the judiciary, and the compilation and analysis of appropriate statistical indicators with the goal of ensuring essential functions can be carried out and essential positions are filled with qualified personnel.

-ii.
-Fiscal Year 2018 Allocations for the RMI
+Fiscal Year 2019 Allocations for the RMI